yellobyte/SoapESP32/README.md

 Not all media servers support UPnP content search requests.
 Of the ones I tested **Plex** and **Serviio** did not.
 In contrast **Twonky**, **Emby**, **Mezzmo**, **UMS**, **Jellyfin** and **MinimServer** accepted search requests albeit to a various extent.
 This of course might depend on the version used (free version or fully licensed) as well as the server's software release, etc. Have a look at [*GetServerCapabilities_WiFi_2-Warning.log*](https://github.com/yellobyte/SoapESP32/tree/main/doc/Logfiles/GetServerCapabilities_WiFi_2-Warning.log) for an example of reported capabilities.

 Below follow some examples for successfully tested **search criterias**:
-1) Searching for items whose property **title** contains the string "wind":
+1) Searching for objects whose property **title** contains the string "wind":
    **dc:title contains "wind"**
-All the following titles would match above criteria: "Wind", "Winds of change", "slow winds", "rewind", etc.
+All the following titles would match above criteria: "Wind", "Winds of change", "slow winds", "rewind", etc. The returned objects can be directories, audio tracks, image files, etc.
 2) Searching for files whose property **album** contains the string "Best Of":
    **upnp:album contains "Best Of"**
 3) Searching for files whose property **artist** contains the string "John":